How to Visit Rome & Rome Itinerary

 Spanish Steps

-Then walk back to Piazza di Spagna where the Spanish Steps are located.
-A 135 steps stairway built in Rococo style between 1723 and 1726.
-There are 135 steps and three different terraces, referring to the Holy Trinity and was actually made by the French and are famous for being a place to chill and relax in Rome.
+Then walk back to Piazza di Spagna, where the Spanish Steps are located.
+A 135-step stairway built in Rococo style between 1723 and 1726.
+There are 135 steps and three terraces, representing the Holy Trinity, and it was actually built by the French and is famous as a place to chill and relax in Rome.

 Finish your day with a sunset there.